B10nicle/taco-cloud/README.md

 # taco-cloud

-Pet project from the excellent book "Spring in Action" written by Craig Walls.
+Simple implementation from the book